 The filler valve for the gas tank is on top of the tank.
+The gas tank must be firmly supported here as it is only held by the connecting gas pipe.
 Invert the gas canister and place its nozzle over the gas filler valve.
-Support the tank from underneath and press the canister down.
+Support the tank and press the canister down.
 The gas will be heard hissing as it enters the tank and a small amount will escape around the valve.
 This is quite normal and is due to the gas tank venting as the liquid enters.
 After about 20 to 30 seconds, liquid gas will emerge from the valve showing that the tank is full.
 Remove the canister immediately.